 An interactive Turtle shell

-The idea is simple: load an interactive environment where you can quickly sketch out a few ideas using the (very readable) Turtle rdf format.
+The idea is simple: load an interactive environment where you can quickly sketch out a few ideas using the (very readable) Turtle RDF format.

 So here it is: